Baseflow/XF-Material-Library/README.md

 You can change the color of the status bar by using the `Material.PlatformConfiguration.ChangeStatusBarColor(Color color)` method.

 ## Android Compatibility Issues
-It is recommended to use this library for applications targeting Android 5.0 (Lollipop) or higher.
+It is recommended to use this library for applications targeting Android 5.0 (Lollipop) or higher for better rendering.

 If targeted below Android 5.0, the following issues can be seen:

 - Material shadows, like that of `MaterialCard` and `MaterialButton`, will not show.
-- On Android 4.2, `MaterialButton` is larger.
+- On Android 4.2 (Jellybean), `MaterialButton` is larger.
 Explanation is provided in this [issue](https://github.com/contrix09/XF-Material-Library/issues/2#issuecomment-417819032).
+- Letter spacing of typescale effects won't work for devices running below Android 5.0 (Lollipop).
+The API for setting the letter spacing was added in Android 5.0.

 ## Libraries Used
 Special thanks to the following libraries I used for this project: